-A recent impact to Metrolink in Orange County is the railroad track stabilization effort in the City of San Clemente.
-In September 2021, tidal surges along with a failing slope severely degraded the railroad track structure.
+In September 2021, tidal surges along with a failing slope severely degraded the Metrolink railroad track structure in the City of San Clemente.
 OCTA owns the railroad right-of-way (ROW) in the affected area.
 Metrolink has performed the majority of the emergency repair work with contract forces on behalf of OCTA.
 These repairs are being funded from the commuter rail fund.
 More enduring treatments are in the early stage of planning to ensure the stability of the tracks in this area.
 Future updates to the Next 10 Plan will need to consider the financial implications of the additional track improvement needs.
 For more details, see the project updates on page 25.